MerryGR/todo-list/README.md

-# TODO List in NodeJS
+# TODO List
-TODO List project programmed in NodeJS
+> This is the Javascript server that contains TODO list architecture.